charredUtensil/hognose/README.md

-0x659f9b99 - Find a ruined base in a lava cavern 0x65a20857 - A large water lake in a lava cavern
+0x659f9b99 - Find a ruined base in a lava cavern 0x65a20857 - A large water lake in a lava cavern 0x65a72422 - A large lava lake in an ice cavern

 ## Were any of these Qs actually FA'ed?